Whyte & Mackay: United States

 In October 2011, Whyte & Mackay formed an import company in the U.S.—Whyte & Mackay Americas—to handle its portfolio in the U.S. market with products including the Jura, The Dalmore, Cluny, John Barr, Glen Salen, Whyte & Mackay and Mackinlay's whisky brands, as well as Glayva Liqueur, Snow Leopard and Pinky vodkas in the U.S.

 The company appointed former Bacardi executive Jorge Gutierrez as president of Whyte & Mackay Americas.
 In July 2013, Gutierrez left Whyte & Mackay Americas to become CEO of Voli Vodka.
 In September 2013, Whyte & Mackay appointed alcoholic beverage specialist Park Street to provide importing, back-office and enterprise resource planning services for its Whyte & Mackay Americas unit.

 On 1 January 2016, the family-owned wine producer E & J Gallo Winery took over as the US importer of Whyte & Mackay's portfolio.

 In June 2025, Whyte & Mackay Fettercairn launched in the US.
 The offering consisted of the 28, 40, 46 and 50-year-old single malt whisky.

 The current Whyte & Mackay North America HQ is situated in New York City, USA.

 As well as the United States, Whyte & Mackay have a presence in China, India, and South Africa, plus several European countries such as France, Spain, Belgium and Germany.

 Distilleries

-Whyte & Mackay operates several distilleries is Scotland:
+Whyte & Mackay operates several distilleries in Scotland: